paule32/JustFunOS_win32/README.md

 # JustFunOS_win32
- Some where found in the Net as *nix Project of a fun 32-Bit Operating System.
-Modified for use/compile under Microsoft Windows 11 64-Bit.
+This is my private test of a fun 32-Bit just for fun Operating System, compiled under Microsoft Windows 11 64-Bit.
+Professional with help of MSYS2 Toolchain.